-There remains a need for large animal models to evaluate tissue engineered vascular grafts (TEVGs) under arterial pressure to provide preclinical data for future potential human clinical trials.
-We present a comprehensive method for the interrogation of TEVGs, using an ovine bilateral arteriovenous shunt implantation model.
-Our results demonstrate that this method can be performed safely without complications, specifically acute heart failure, steal syndrome, and hypoxic brain injury and is a viable experimental paradigm.
-Our method allows for a noninvasive evaluation of TEVGs in terms of graft flow, graft diameter, and graft patency, while also allowing for graft needle puncture under ultrasound guidance.
-Additionally, traditional pathological analysis, histology, and immunohistochemistry may be performed with the contralateral side providing paired control data to eliminate inter-subject variability while reducing the total number of animals.
-Furthermore, we present a review of existing literature of preclinical evaluation of TEVGs in large animal models as arteriovenous conduits.
+There remains a need for large animal models to evaluate tissue-engineered vascular grafts (TEVGs) under arterial pressure to provide preclinical data for future potential human clinical trials.
+We present a comprehensive method for the interrogation of TEVGs, using an ovine bilateral arteriovenous (AV) shunt implantation model.
+Our results demonstrate that this method can be performed safely without complications, specifically acute heart failure, steal syndrome, and hypoxic brain injury, and it is a viable experimental paradigm.
+Our method allows for a non-invasive evaluation of TEVGs in terms of graft flow, graft diameter, and graft patency, while also allowing for graft needle puncture under ultrasound guidance.
+In addition, traditional pathological analysis, histology, and immunohistochemistry may be performed with the contralateral side providing paired control data to eliminate inter-subject variability while reducing the total number of animals.
+Further, we present a review of existing literature of preclinical evaluation of TEVGs in large animal models as AV conduits.

 arteriovenous shunts; electrospinning; large animal models; nanofibers; tissue-engineered vascular grafts; vascular surgery